 Payment should be made in accordance with the current business rates bill until advised otherwise.

 Claims will be invited from businesses which are facing an increase in their bills following revaluation and meet certain conditions.

-More information will be available in August 2017 when the council policy is finalised.
-We will shortly be contacting those businesses that meet the criteria and inviting them to claim.
+When the council policy for 2018-19 is finalised, we will be contacting those businesses that meet the criteria and inviting them to claim.